YoshiFrancis/Card-Game/README.md

 3. Server creates game (game creates own thread to run on)
 4. Server sends game id to client and client uses id to join the game
 5. all conncections requestion to join game with the game id are added totothe game

+Game requests client to play a card or draw:
+1. Game sends message to server to send to a client
+2. Server receives message and sends to the client
+3. Client receives message and is asked to respond
+4. Client responds and sends message back to the server with their specific gameId to signify which game they are a part of
+5. Server receives message and sends to the game with the specified gameId
+6. Game checks for valid player and handles the message
+7. Game goes on to next player and repeats cycle